joymallick/EDA-COVID-19-Pandemic-Metrics/README.md

 ### Run workflow 2
 Workflow 2 refers to research point 2 and it allows to configure the following parameters:
-- *normalize* : can be either True (outcomes are normalized by population) or False.
+- *normalize* : can be either True (= outcomes are normalized by population) or False.
 The default option is False.
 - *year* : the year to which analysis is restricted, from 2020 to 2024.
 The default option is 2023.

 Here the above parameters are edited directly from the CL as shown below.
 Consistency checks are made within the workflow components, in case of invalid choices or mispellings you will receive an error.